NN-Chowdh/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 ## Attach the data

 Before starting the analysis, I need to load the dataset and get familiar with its structure and contents.
-This initial exploration will help me verify that the data loaded correctly and give me a clear idea of what I'm working with.
+This step will help me verify that the data loaded correctly and give me a clear idea of what I'm working with.

 ```js
 const booksData = FileAttachment("./../data/midterm-options/books/BooksDataset.csv").csv({typed: true})